taisiiacoder/technical-writing-portfolio/glossary/API-glossary.md

 ### response example and schema

-response example shows an example of a response from an example request; The response schema defines all possible elements in the response.
+Response example shows an example of a response from an example request.
+The response schema defines all possible elements in the response.
 The sample response is not exhaustive for all parameter configurations or operations, but it must match the parameters passed in the sample request.
 The response lets developers know if the resource contains the information they want, the format, and how that information is structured and tagged.

 The response description is the response schema.
 The response schema documents the response in a more complete, general way, listing each returned property, what each property contains, the value data format, structure, and other details.